 Jumps races are generally over 3km, this is at least 1km longer than flat races.
 In addition to clearing obstacles, horses are required to carry heavier weights – a minimum of 64kg compared to minimum of 54kg for flat racing.

-Only Victoria and South Australia continue to hold jumps races in Australia.
+Only Victoria continues to hold jumps races in Australia.